jbiskur/nestjs-utils/packages/nestjs-test-utilities/README.md

 //...import logger
 //...import typeorm

-// first you extend the builder by implementing the NestApplicationBuilderInterface<Builder>
-class ExtendedNestApplicationBuilder extends NestApplicationBuilder {
+// first you extend the builder by extending the NestApplicationBuilder class class ExtendedNestApplicationBuilder extends NestApplicationBuilder {
   withGraphQLModule(): this {
     this.withTestModule((builder) =>